sethbrasile/PiFire/03-installation.md

 1. Open the Raspberry Pi Imager
 2. Select the Raspberry Pi OS
-	- Under Raspberry Pi OS (other), select the Raspberry Pi OS Lite (32-Bit)
+	- Under Raspberry Pi OS (other), select the Raspberry Pi OS Lite (32-Bit) (Note that the installer has been updated to support Bookworm)
 3. Select the Storage Device (SD Card)
 4. Select the 'Cog' icon in the lower right corner
 	- Select Hostname (enter: pifire)